 - When you ask which was their favorite part of the event, they can upload a picture to show why they liked it so much.

 You can edit the image label text and add your own wording in the text box that appears when you turn this feature on.

-The uploading of an image can't be made mandatory.
-If you want to make this mandatory, you'll need to use an Image Upload question.
-An Image Upload question type allows respondents to upload an image file or take a picture.
+However adding a picture can't be made mandatory.
+If you want to make it mandatory, you'll need to use an Image Upload question type and toggle the mandatory button.